design-tokens/community-group/README.md

 Design tokens are indivisible pieces of a design system such as colors, spacing, typography scale.

-Design tokens were created by Salesforce, and the name comes from [Jina](https://twitter.com/jina).
+Design tokens were created by the Salesforce design system team, and the name comes from them ([Jon](https://twitter.com/jonnylevine) & [Jina](https://twitter.com/jina)).

 ## Goal of the DTWG